What happens when you work out on 5 hours of sleep?

 But life is a different animal.

-You are in college in an engineering major and it is finals week.
+You are in college as an engineering major and it is finals week.

 Two very common situations many people may find themselves in and a whole bunch more I cannot even count on my fingers.